|Birth: ||Apr. 5, 1886|

 San Bernardino County

 Anton Julius Winblad II (1886-1975) was the postmaster of Santa Barbara on the Isle of Pines in Cuba around 1910.
 When he returned to the United States in 1915 he worked as a building superintendent in the Bronx, New York.
-In 1936 he moved to Los Angeles, California and worked as a plumber at the United States Naval Shipyards in Long Beach, California. (b.
+In 1936 he moved to Los Angeles, California and worked as a plumber at the United States Naval Shipyards in Long Beach, California.
+He was a Free and Accepted Mason and a member of American Legion Post 763 in Desert Hot Springs. (b.
 April 05, 1886; 540 Canal Street, Greenwich Village, Manhattan, New York County, New York City, New York, 10013-1304, USA - d.
 March 27, 1975; Kaiser Foundation Hospital, Fontana, San Bernardino County, California, USA) Social Security Number 562097554.

 Anton was the son of John Edward Winblad (1856-1914) and Salmine Sophia Severine Pedersen (1862-1914) aka Salmine Olsdatter.